siderolabs/talos/website/content/v1.3/reference/cli.md

       --install-disk string                      the disk to install to (default "/dev/sda") --install-image string                     the image used to perform an installation (default "ghcr.io/siderolabs/installer:latest")
-      --kubernetes-version string                desired kubernetes version to run (default "1.26.0-rc.1") -o, --output-dir string                        destination to output generated files -p, --persist                                  the desired persist value for configs (default true) --registry-mirror strings                  list of registry mirrors to use in format: <registry host>=<mirror URL>
+      --kubernetes-version string                desired kubernetes version to run (default "1.26.0-rc.1") -o, --output string                            destination to output generated files. when multiple output types are specified, it must be a directory. for a single output type, it must either be a file path, or "-" for stdout
+  -t, --output-types strings                     types of outputs to be generated. valid types are: ["controlplane" "worker" "talosconfig"] (default [controlplane,worker,talosconfig])
+  -p, --persist                                  the desired persist value for configs (default true)
+      --registry-mirror strings                  list of registry mirrors to use in format: <registry host>=<mirror URL>
       --talos-version string                     the desired Talos version to generate config for (backwards compatibility, e.g. v0.8)